-The Johnston Square Urban Renewal Plan, as it may be amended from time to time, shall be in full force and effect for a period of forty (40) years from the date of original adoption of this Plan by ordinance of the Mayor and City Council of Baltimore.
+The Johnston Square Urban Renewal Plan, as amended from time to time, is in full force and effect through and including December 31, 2026.

 E. PROCEDURES FOR CHANGES IN APPROVED PLAN

 The Department of Housing and Community Development shall submit to the Johnston Square Project Area Committee, or its successor, for its review and comments all proposed amendments to this Urban Renewal Plan no later than at the time the proposed amendments are submitted to the Director of the City Planning Department by the Department of Housing and Community Development.
 The written comments and recommendations from this review shall be submitted to the Department of Housing and Community Development no later than 3 weeks after they have been submitted to the Johnston Square Project Area Committee, or its successor; otherwise it is presumed the proposed changes are satisfactory.
 Prior to passage of any ordinance amending the Urban Renewal Plan, a public hearing shall be held.
 The Johnston Square Project Area Committee, or its successor, shall receive, at least ten days prior to such hearing, written notice of the time and place of such hearing.
 With respect to any land in the Project Area previously disposed of by the City for use in accordance with the urban renewal plan, the then owner of such land, whose interests therein are materially affected by such changes, shall receive, at least ten days prior to such hearing, written notice of the time and place of such hearing and information as to where a copy of the proposed amendments may be inspected.